WUSTL-Biol4220/home/labs/lab_11.md

 Newick strings are compact and computer-readable formats for storing phylogenetic relationships.
 The simplest features of a Newick string report the phylogenetic relationships (or *topology*) of the taxa:

-For example, suppose we have the file `simple_newick.tre`
+For example, suppose we create a file `simple_newick.tre` with the following contents
 ```
 $ cat simple_newick.tre
 ((A,B),(C,D));